Mon, Thurs 9am-7pm

 Treatment trials should not be performed unless the dog has lethargy and other signs consistent with thyroid disease and then only if the owner cannot afford testing or repeat testing.
 Even then, keep in mind thyroid supplementation may cause a dog with any disease to “perk up”.
 If there is no change in clinical signs of lethargy within 1-2 weeks of starting supplementation2, then the dog should be re-evaluated.

 Over-supplementation of levothyroxine can cause polycythemia, high blood pressure, excessive weight loss, polydipsia, polyuria (with dilute urine and accidents in the house), diarrhea, and behavioral changes such as panting, pacing, and anxiety.
-Oversupplementation is usually caused by calculating dose based on morbidly obese weight and not ideal body weight, in addition, thyroid supplementation is variably absorbed.
+Over-supplementation is usually caused by calculating dose based on morbidly obese weight and not ideal body weight, in addition, thyroid pills are variably absorbed.
 Some dogs seem to have an exquisite sensitivity to thyroid hormone supplementation and I have seen dramatic hyperthyroid symptoms in correctly dosed dogs, including mdr-1 (ABCB-1) gene mutant breeds like collies and shelties.
 If symptoms of thyrotoxicosis are noticed, the dose of thyroid supplement should be divided in half while waiting for bloodwork results.
 There are reports of dogs on raw diets15 and coprophagia of supplemented dogs16 to develop hyperthyroid symptoms.

-- Miller, W. H., Griffin, C. E., Campbell, K. L. & Muller, G. H. in Muller and Kirk’s Small Animal Dermatology 501–553 (Elsevier Health Sciences, 2013).
+Miller, W. H., Griffin, C. E., Campbell, K. L. & Muller, G. H. in Muller and Kirk’s Small Animal Dermatology 501–553 (Elsevier Health Sciences, 2013).

-- Ettinger, S. J. & Feldman, E. C. Textbook of Veterinary Internal Medicine.
+Ettinger, S. J. & Feldman, E. C. Textbook of Veterinary Internal Medicine.
 (Elsevier Health Sciences, 2009).

-- Vitale, C. L. & Olby, N. J. Neurologic dysfunction in hypothyroid, hyperlipidemic Labrador Retrievers.
+Vitale, C. L. & Olby, N. J. Neurologic dysfunction in hypothyroid, hyperlipidemic Labrador Retrievers.
 J. Vet.
 Intern.
 Med.
 21, 1316–1322 (2007).

-- Gaughan, K. R. & Bruyette, D. S. Thyroid function testing in Greyhounds.
+Gaughan, K. R. & Bruyette, D. S. Thyroid function testing in Greyhounds.
 Am.
 J. Vet.
 Res.
 62, 1130–1133 (2001).

-- Hill, R. C. et al. Effects of racing and training on serum thyroid hormone concentrations in racing Greyhounds.
+Hill, R. C. et al. Effects of racing and training on serum thyroid hormone concentrations in racing Greyhounds.
 Am.
 J. Vet.
 Res.
 62, 1969–1972 (2001).

-- Torres, S. M., McKeever, P. J. & Johnston, S. D. Effect of oral administration of prednisolone on thyroid function in dogs.
+Torres, S. M., McKeever, P. J. & Johnston, S. D. Effect of oral administration of prednisolone on thyroid function in dogs.
 Am.
 J. Vet.
 Res.
 52, 416–421 (1991).

-- Gaskill, C. L. et al. Effects of phenobarbital treatment on serum thyroxine and thyroid-stimulating hormone concentrations in epileptic dogs.
+Gaskill, C. L. et al. Effects of phenobarbital treatment on serum thyroxine and thyroid-stimulating hormone concentrations in epileptic dogs.
 J. Am.
 Vet.
 Med.
 Assoc.
 215, 489–496 (1999).

-- Gieger, T. L., Hosgood, G., Taboada, J., Wolfsheimer, K. J. & Mueller, P. B. Thyroid function and serum hepatic enzyme activity in dogs after phenobarbital administration.
+Gieger, T. L., Hosgood, G., Taboada, J., Wolfsheimer, K. J. & Mueller, P. B. Thyroid function and serum hepatic enzyme activity in dogs after phenobarbital administration.
 J. Vet.
 Intern.
 Med.
 14, 277–281 (2000).

-- Frank, L. A., Hnilica, K. A., May, E. R., Sargent, S. J. & Davis, J. A. Effects of sulfamethoxazole-trimethoprim on thyroid function in dogs.
+Frank, L. A., Hnilica, K. A., May, E. R., Sargent, S. J. & Davis, J. A. Effects of sulfamethoxazole-trimethoprim on thyroid function in dogs.
 Am.
 J. Vet.
 Res.
 66, 256–259 (2005).

-- Seelig, D. M., Whittemore, J. C., Lappin, M. R., Myers, A. M. & Avery, P. R. Goitrous hypothyroidism associated with treatment with trimethoprim-sulfamethoxazole in a young dog.
+Seelig, D. M., Whittemore, J. C., Lappin, M. R., Myers, A. M. & Avery, P. R. Goitrous hypothyroidism associated with treatment with trimethoprim-sulfamethoxazole in a young dog.
 J. Am.
 Vet.
 Med.
 Assoc.
 232, 1181–1185 (2008).

-- TORRES, S. M., MCKEEVER, P. J. & JOHNSTON, S. D. Hypothyroidism in a dog associated with trimethoprimsulphadiazine therapy.
+TORRES, S. M., MCKEEVER, P. J. & JOHNSTON, S. D. Hypothyroidism in a dog associated with trimethoprimsulphadiazine therapy.
 Vet.
 Dermatol.
 7, 105–108 (1996).

-- Boothe, D. M. & Perkins, J. Disposition and safety of zonisamide after intravenous and oral single dose and oral multiple dosing in normal hound dogs.
+Boothe, D. M. & Perkins, J. Disposition and safety of zonisamide after intravenous and oral single dose and oral multiple dosing in normal hound dogs.
 J. Vet.
 Pharmacol.
 Ther.
 31, 544–553 (2008).

-- Gulikers, K. P. & Panciera, D. L. Evaluation of the effects of clomipramine on canine thyroid function tests.
+Gulikers, K. P. & Panciera, D. L. Evaluation of the effects of clomipramine on canine thyroid function tests.
 J. Vet.
 Intern.
 Med.
 17, 44–49 (2003).

 Daminet, S. & Ferguson, D. C. Influence of drugs on thyroid function in dogs.
 J. Vet.
 Intern.
 Med.
 17, 463–472 (2003).

 Köhler, B., Stengel, C. & Neiger, R. Dietary hyperthyroidism in dogs.
 J. Small Anim.
 Pract.
 53, 182–184 (2012).

-- Shadwick, S. R., Ridgway, M. D. & Kubier, A. Thyrotoxicosis in a dog induced by the consumption of feces from a levothyroxine-supplemented housemate.
+Shadwick, S. R., Ridgway, M. D. & Kubier, A. Thyrotoxicosis in a dog induced by the consumption of feces from a levothyroxine-supplemented housemate.
 Can.
 Vet.
 J. 54, 987 (2013).